SoftUni-Internal/interactive-content/EN/01-Inheritance/02-Using-Inherited-Members.md

 class Person{
     private String name;

-    // If we do not have parameterized constructor in the parent class, we can skip calling it in the Subclass. public Person(String name){
+    // If we do not have a parameterized constructor in the parent class, we can skip calling it in the Subclass. public Person(String name){
         this.name = name;
     }